Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 More and more complex data is collected in a wide range of application areas.
 Thus, with the goal of gaining insight into the data and information as well as communicating the resulting knowledge, the need for efficient visual methods is growing rapidly.
 We need to know the options for effective and efficient visual representations, for example for communication and fact-based decision making, as well as to develop new methods for visual data exploration to gain insight and learn from the collected data.
 Specifically also new user interfaces are needed to allow the interaction with and exploration of big, dynamic and multidimensional data sets as well as contextual information.

 The module Information Visualization builds on basic knowledge of data visualization and data graphics (e.g. Wong 2010).
-It starts with an introduction before going into the details of important concepts of information visualization as well as the options and techniques for the design of static and dynamic visual user interfaces.
+It starts with an introduction before going into the details of important concepts (i.e., cognition) that influence the development and usage of information visualizations.
+Options and techniques for different visualization tasks as well as the design of static and dynamic visual user interfaces are considered.
 A specific focus is given to the visual analysis of uni- and multidimensional data as well as the communication of information (infographics).
 Typical questions that shall be answered through visual data analysis include the perspectives 'What?', 'When?', 'Where?' and also often 'With whom?'.
 Thematic, temporal, spatial and network data sets all have specific characteristics that need to be considered when designing suitable representations for visual analysis and communication.
 In addition to learning and teaching the basic and applied visualization knowledge, content from current research in information visualization are included in the module (advanced visualization topics).

 Basic programming knowledge (any programming language)